Our History

 Our Doors Are Open

-The Lodge building at 1124 S. 48th Street has been a neighborhood anchor since 1975.
-We welcome community organizations to utilize our facilities and are committed to being a resource for the people of Omaha.
+The lodge building at 1124 South 48th Street has been a neighborhood anchor since 1975.
+We welcome community organizations to use our facilities and are committed to being a resource for the people of Omaha.
 If your organization is interested in partnering with Mizpah Lodge, reach out to us.